Last Updated on

 Bird Dog: A real estate investing term that refers to someone who spends their time trying to locate properties with substantial investment potential.
 Usually, the intent is to find properties that are distressed and selling at a discount that can be repaired or remodeled and sold for a sizable profit.

 Broker: A real estate broker has different definitions in different states.
-Usually a broker has more experience and education than an agent, which allow them to work independently or manage an office of agents.
-In most states real estate agents who are not brokers must work under a broker.
+Usually, a broker has more experience and education than an agent, which allows them to work independently or manage an office of agents.
+In most states, real estate agents who are not brokers must work under a broker.

 BRRRR: A real estate investment strategy buy, rehab, rent, refinance, repeat.